OmarJaroudi/HeartRateResearch/README.md

 <h1>Heart Rate Research</h1>
-<p>The goal of this repo is to mesure heart rate based on variation of color in the forehead reigon.</p>
+<p>The goal of this repo is to measure heart rate based on variation of color in the forehead reigon.</p>
 <h2>Summary</h2>
 <p>We start by tracking the forehead and extracting the RGB pixels at every frame and adding the mean of the red component green component and blue component to the buffer. </p>
 <p> normalize the last 3 seconds of each signal </p>